vithun-sk/vithun-sk/README.md

 🧑‍💻 About Me
 🎓 B.Tech Computer Science and Engineering @ SRM Institute of Science and Technology, Ramapuram
 💻 Passionate about building responsive and user-friendly web interfaces
-🧠 Strong foundation in HTML, CSS, JavaScript, TailWind CSS and React
+🧠 Strong foundation in HTML, CSS, JavaScript, Tailwind CSS and React
 🚀 Experienced in deploying frontend applications using GitHub Pages and Vercel
 🎯 Actively seeking frontend / web development internship opportunities